 An Act of Forgiveness

 Today, what Jesus did on the Cross for us serves as a reminder that while we were sinners, God chose to forgive.
 An act of selfless love done purely to save us from the wrath of eternal condemnation.
-Forgiving someone is not always an act but it is a matter of the heart.
-That is why when the pain is too strong backed by pride, it is impossible to forgive.
+Forgiving someone is not always an act, but it is a matter of the heart.
+That is why when the pain is too severe backed by pride; it is impossible to forgive.